ouspg/PrivacyAndSocialEngineering/Week7_Topic/README.md

 You are to review the email sent to you and grade it on a scale of 0-5.
 Write your name at the end of the review and send it as a response to the original email.

-For grading return your email, tester used and possible output as well as your peer's review.
+For grading return the email you sent, tester used with any possible output as well as your peer's review.

 ## **Task 2:** Social Engineering on the Phone